observIQ/bindplane-op-helm/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment:**
  - OS
- - BindPlane OP Helm Version or Commit Hash
+ - Bindplane Helm Version or Commit Hash

 **Additional context**
 Add any other context about the problem here.